frontity/frontity/README.md

 > _In theory a PHP server can send an empty HTML with the JavaScript files and the visitor will see the page after the JavaScript has loaded, but it is not a good user experience and certainly not recommended if your site needs to rank in Google._

-**Frontity** is also prepared to be hosted in serverless services like [AWS Lambda](https://aws.amazon.com/lambda), [Now](https://zeit.co/now), [Netlify](https://www.netlify.com/), [Google Functions](https://cloud.google.com/functions/) and so on.
+**Frontity** is also prepared to be hosted in **serverless** services like [AWS Lambda](https://aws.amazon.com/lambda), [Now](https://zeit.co/now), [Netlify](https://www.netlify.com/), [Google Functions](https://cloud.google.com/functions/) and so on.
 That makes it super cheap and infinitely scalable.

-> _Serverless..._

-- It has an optional WordPress.org plugin that enhances some aspects of the WP API.

-With **Frontity**, WordPress become a **Headless CMS**.

-> _A [Headless CMS](https://css-tricks.com/what-is-a-headless-cms/) is a content management system that makes the content accessible via an API._

-Editors create their content in the WordPress dashboard, but the theme (the HTML) is rendered by Frontity in an external Node.js server:

-## Why a different Node.js server?

-## Why React?

-## Why Frontity?

-## Whos's behind?

-We are a small team of people who

-### Fully Decoupled React Themes

-It uses NodeJS (and not PHP) to create the final server rendered HTML.

-### WP Rest API

-- **Frontity** is **extensible**.
+**Frontity** is **extensible**.
 Right now we have extensions like _Disqus comments, OneSignal notifications, Adsense, Doubleclick, SmartAds, Google Analytics, Google Tag Manager, Custom CSS or Custom HTML_.
 This means, your Frontity Theme won't have to reinvent the wheel each time including stuff than can be outsourced to extensions.

-## » The Features «
+# » Why Frontity?

+These are some of the benefits of Frontity.

-### 🚀 It is Lightning Fast
+### 🚀 Lightning Fast

+**Frontity** is really fast.
+It loads in less than 1 second.

+### ⚡️ Google AMP

-The Frontity's render engine also supports **AMP** html.
-This means you can reuse your React and CSS code to create your AMP pages.
+The same React code and CSS can be used for AMP pages.

+### Zero setup

+Everything is already wired up it works with any WordPress installation, either self-hosted or from wordpress.com.

-## » Get involved 🤗 «
+# » Get involved 🤗

-Do you love WordPress and React? ❤️
+Do you love WordPress and React?
+Come join us! ❤️